-Jim is a Partner in the firm's Myrtle Beach, South Carolina office.
+Jim is a Partner in the firm's Greenville, South Carolina office.
 Jim's practice concentrations are employment law, business law, and appellate practice.

 As an employment attorney, Jim provides advice to employers regarding compliance with federal and state employment laws.
 Jim drafts employee handbooks and employment contracts, including non-compete, non-solicitation, and confidentiality agreements.
 Jim’s practice includes litigating employment related disputes involving wrongful termination, trade secrets violations, Title VII of the Civil Rights Act of 1964, Fair Labor Standards Act, Americans with Disabilities Act, Family Medical Leave Act, Age Discrimination in Employment Act, and other types of employment based claims.
 Jim also represents clients in disciplinary matters before the professional licensing boards regulated by the South Carolina Department of Labor, Licensing and Regulation.